ga-wdi-boston/js-angular-factories/README.md

     }

 ...
 ```

 * We have changed the init function to handle the _Promise_ returned by the customersFactory.getCustomer(customerID) method.
-	* The anonymous function passed to success will fire and update the ViewModel's, $scope, with the customer data, $scope.customer.
+	* The anonymous function passed to success will fire and update the ViewModel's, scope, with the customer data, this.customer.
 	* The anonymous function passed to error will fire if there is an error communicating with the API.